rosa-lpz/django-react-coding-tests-platform/README.md

 4. Push to the branch
 5. Create a Pull Request

-## 📝 License
+## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE.

-## 🙏 Acknowledgments
+## Acknowledgments

 - Monaco Editor by Microsoft
 - Django REST Framework